ENTREPRENEURSHIP

 • The board has the task of registering the limited liability company in the Commercial Register at the Chamber of Commerce.
 Until this is done, the board is personally liable.

-Advantages and disadvantages of a limited liability company
+Advantages and disadvantages of a besloten vennootschap

 Advantages